mohsinraza-fdev/mohsinraza-fdev/README.md

 👋 Hi there!
 I'm Mohsin

-💻 I'm a passionate software engineer who enjoys creating smooth, user-friendly mobile and web applications.
+💻 A passionate software engineer who enjoys creating smooth, user-friendly mobile and web applications.
 While I work with a variety of tools and technologies, I often lean on Flutter and Dart to build efficient, high-quality solutions that make a real difference for users.

 🔧 **Expertise**:
 - Flutter & Dart